 - If applicable, talking with the family's pastor or funeral director; it is very likely they had to go through a baby's funeral before.

 - Take a look on the Internet for ideas; some sample eulogies available include those for a:

 Other things to keep in mind when writing a eulogy for an infant who died of SIDS include:

-- First and foremost, express your condolences to the entire family, mentioning each by name, including any surviving siblings
+- First, express your condolences to the entire family, mentioning each by name, including any surviving siblings

 - Do not speak anything negative